mksf11e/GranTelly/docs/public-release-notes.md

 This repository is intentionally sanitized.

-The public product name is **GIMY**, short for **Grandma I Miss You**.
+The public product name is **GIMY**,  the GranTelly.
 Internal version labels used during development are not part of the public positioning.

 ## Removed From The Public Version